 - Do they submit nurses to assignments without permission?
-Another topic I always press upon my potential recruiters are submissions for travel jobs.
+Another topic I always press upon my potential recruiters is submissions for travel jobs.
 Be sure to ask how their submission process works and if they will ever submit you without your permission.
-Being submitted without your consent can spell trouble if you submit for the same position with another company or if you just plain don’t want to work that assignment.
+Being submitted without your consent can spell trouble if you submit for the same position with another company or if you just plain don’t want to work on that assignment.
 Once, I was submitted to a job I did not consent to, and I dumped that recruiter like a bad breakup.
 Don’t let this happen to you!

 5. Live and Learn

 Perhaps the best way to find the right recruiter is through none other than your own lived experiences.
-Try out a recruiter and see if they are a right fit for your needs.
+Try out a recruiter and see if they are the right fit for your needs.
 You can even try working with multiple recruiters to see what opportunities they offer and compare them.
 Tell your recruiters you are working with multiple agencies and let them work hard for you.

 Sometimes recruiters get the boot, and sometimes they become your best pal, but in either case, it is all experience added to your belt as a travel nurse.
-Picking the right recruiter can seem like a chore but putting the time and research into finding the right match can only help you during your travel nurse journey.
+Picking the right recruiter can seem like a chore, but putting the time and research into finding the right match can only help you during your travel nurse journey.

 Looking for a change beyond the bedside?
 Check out our list of the top non-bedside nursing careers